oshi/oshi/UPGRADING.md

 `getProcessCount()`, and `getThreadCount()`) were moved rom the `CentralProcessor` to the `OperatingSystem`.

+The `CentralProcessor`'s `getSystemIOWaitTicks()` and `getSystemIrqTicks()` methods were removed.
+The `getSystemCpuLoadTicks()` now include the IOWait and IRQ tick information previously reported by those methods, although Idle time no longer includes IOWait, and System Time no longer includes IRQ ticks.
+The `getProcessorCpuLoadTicks()` now includes per-processor IOWait and IRQ tick information.

 ## API Changes - oshi-json

 JSON support moved from `javax.json` to TBD.
 The `toJSON()` method on all